ubco-cmps/data301_course/notes/week11/lab/Task5.md

 1. Plot of the planted trees on a map of Vancouver (task 4.1)
 1. Dashboard (task 5)

-Grading will be done based on the screenshots you submit so please don't forget to include all necessary screenshots on Gradescope.
-Do not add the screenshots in the **images** folder, instead add the screenshots in the main lab 9 repo (everything inside **images** will be excluded from Gradescope)
+Grading will be done based on the screenshots you submit so please don't forget to include all necessary screenshots in your GitHub repo.
+Do not add the screenshots in the **images** folder, instead add the screenshots in the main lab 9 repo.

 And you're done!

 ## Attribution